 [Carol Dweck] and others have researched and reported convincing findings about ‘how people’s beliefs, values, and goals set up a meaning system within which they define themselves and operate.’ ~ Luis A. Marrero, The Path to a Meaningful Purpose.
 Quoting Dr. Carol Dweck: Self-Theories: Their Role in Motivation, Personality, and Development

-In logoteleology method, full meaning awareness is a precondition to meaning analysis and eventual re-decision and change.
+In the logoteleological method, full meaning awareness is a precondition to meaning analysis and eventual re-decision and change.
 The goal of the coach is to help the client or coachee to become fully aware of the content of his or her meanings, and their consequences.
-Leveraging the meaning types and related questions, the client is guided by the coach to understand the narrative ‘story’ of her or his meaning as a way to become more self-aware, and to use the meaning types to self-regulate with confidence.
+Leveraging the meaning types and related questions, the client is guided by the coach to understand the narrative ‘story’ of her or his meaning.
+This allows the client to become more self-aware, and to use the meaning types to self-regulate with confidence and for meaningfulness.

 THE AVR METHOD